by Libbylawrence, with Doc Quantum

 Johnny Kirk shrugged and said, “It’s a long, long story, but I’ll give you the short version.
-I was born in rural Alberta in Canada.
-My father, who ran a remote observatory in the mountains, feared Earth would be destroyed by an asteroid, so he sent me into space in a rocketship when I was a baby.
-I grew up on another planet and only returned to Earth when I was a teenager in 1974.
+I was born in 1960 in rural Alberta, Canada.
+My father, who operated a remote government observatory in the mountains, feared Earth would be destroyed by an asteroid that he spotted through a powerful telescope, so he sent me into space in a rocketship when I was a baby.
+I grew up on another planet and only returned to Earth back in 1974, by which time I was a teenager.
 Something about my weird childhood gave me powers just like Superman’s.
-He became a second father to me and even gave me a costume similar to his.
+Under an assumed identity here in Smallville, he became a second father to me and even gave me a costume similar to his.
 He called me Superman Junior, and I thought he was going to adopt me, since my own father had died long ago.

 “Well, it all started to fall apart after Superman began losing his powers.
 At first, Superman intended to train me to replace him by the time he’d lost all of his super-abilities, but then we discovered that my powers were somehow draining his own.
-I found a way to transfer my powers back into him, and since I was just a normal boy again, I retired as a hero. (*) By that time, Superman had located a surviving aunt of mine, and I went to live with her family in Manitoba.
+I found a way to transfer my powers back into him, and since I was just a normal boy again, I retired as a hero. (*) By that time, Superman had located a surviving aunt of mine in Canada, and she came here to take me to live with her family in Manitoba.
 Most people had never even heard of Superman Junior, of course, since we didn’t exactly wait around for photos and TV coverage in those days.

 [(*) Editor’s note: See “The Story of Superman, Junior,” Action Comics #232 (September, 1957).]